 Take two or more leaves, lay the meat mixture on top, roll it and tie with kitchen yarn

-Heat a pan ion high and add the Krautwickel until they get color an a few brown spots.
+Heat a pan with oil on high and fry the Krautwickel until they get color and a few brown spots.

 Pour in the beef broth, add beef cube and tomato puree, stir and cover.

 Cook on low/medium heat for 30 minutes.

 If you like it thicker, mix some flour with water and combine with the liquid with a whisk.
 Bring it to a boil to thicken.